Sy-rex/FirstMVCProject/README.md

 Commit №12 Training to use JdbcTemplate by replacing JDBC API

 Commit №13 Training to use database.properties files to securely store information needed to work with the database

+Commit №14 Training to use Batch update and measuring the difference with a regular SQL opertions